 Working with Ballarat Symphony string players and their conductor, cellist Luke Severn, to run through the three written arrangements and teach the stramash tunes by ear

-BALLARAT WORKSHOP 2 – WENDOUREE P.A.C. – FRIDAY 10 APRIL –
+BALLARAT WORKSHOP 2 – WENDOUREE P.A.C. – ROOM 50 (ORCHESTRA ROOM) – FRIDAY 10 APRIL – Gather from 9:30am – play till 12 midday followed by light lunch

 Working with players self selected from BSO, Melbourne and Adelaide Scottish Fiddle Clubs, Ballarat Grammar and other Ballarat secondary schools, with local fiddlers to run through the three written arrangements and teach some chopping and chording techniques as well as teaching the stramash tunes by ear